pivotal/blog/README.md

 ## Publishing Your Copy

 Every commit to master is [auto-deployed to both production and staging](https://travis-ci.org/pivotal/blog) (only staging shows drafts).
+If you don't have push access, then send an ask ticket to have yourself added to `all-pivots` in this org.
 To publish your draft post, simply remove the `draft: true` line from the top of your post.

 ## Changing the style